-Digital picture frames make it easy to show off photos from recent vacations, adventures, and important life events.
+Digital picture frames make it easy to show photos from recent vacations, adventures, and important life events.
 Some frames are easier to upload photos to than others.
 The best style for you depends on how frequently you expect to change your slideshows.
-Some frames utilize Wi-Fi and an app that is perfect for those who want to make frequent and small adjustments.
+Some frames utilize WiFi and an app that is perfect for those who want to make frequent and small adjustments.

 In contrast, others use a USB drive or SD card to show the uploaded photos.
 This is great if you would like to set a slideshow and revisit it once and a while.
 We uploaded the same 125 photos to each picture frame to assess the upload process of each frame.
 We even made small adjustments to our slideshows to evaluate micro-adjustability.

 The Dragon Touch, Pix-Star, and Nixplay applications had minimalist and streamlined apps that were easy to navigate and stay on track.
 The Dragon Touch app (called OurPhoto) has one page filled with clearly labeled action-based menu options.
-From here, you can access your library or take on the spot photos and videos.
-Because the frame utilizes an email, you can upload photos from anywhere, and you don't have to be connected to the same Wi-Fi network to add photos.
+From here, you can access your library or take on-the-spot photos and videos.
+Because the frame utilizes an email, you can upload photos from anywhere, and you don't have to be connected to the same WiFi network to add photos.
 The main limitation of this app is you can only upload nine photos at a time.

 Digital picture frames employ different feature sets to enhance the value to the consumer.
 Features can also create a price gap between two displays of the same resolution and screen size.
-Depending on your needs and wants, some features that may increase the price, such as speaker quality, or touchscreen, may be worth it to you.
+Depending on your needs and wants, some features that may increase the price, such as speaker quality, or touchscreen, may be worth it.
 We evaluated the functionality of each feature with hands-on use and directly compared it to the others in our fleet.

-The Echo has a strong woofer, which provides a good quality base and a solid range.
+The Echo Show 8 has a strong woofer, which provides a good quality base and a solid range.
 The sound quality of this model was by far the best in our fleet.
 Aside from these two frames, we were disappointed by the speaker quality found on most contenders.
 In certain frames, we could barely hear any audio, even at a close distance.
 In these cases, the speakers added little to no value to our experience.
-The best sound quality from a strictly digital picture frame came from the Dragon Touch.
+The best sound quality from a strictly digital picture frame came from the Dragon Touch 10".
 However, we would still seek supplemental audio from a small portable speaker.